Search

 £20,732.00

 Barnardo’s Scotland Welcome service operates nationwide.
-The service was established in response to the war in Ukraine and to support those displaced across Scotland.
-However, the service aims to provide support and a warm welcome to all New Scots.
+The service was initially established in response to the war in Ukraine, however we provide support and a warm welcome to all New Scots.

-As well as direct family and 1-to-1 support, we also deliver a range of groupwork opportunities across Scotland to help support and improve the mental health and wellbeing and social inclusion of New Scots.
+We also deliver a range of group work opportunities across Scotland to help support and improve the mental health, wellbeing, and social inclusion of New Scots.

-The Supporting New Scots ESOL funding has allowed us to further meet the needs of the Ukrainian community across Scotland and those children, young people and families already in our care.
+The Supporting New Scots ESOL funding has allowed us to further meet the needs of the Ukrainian community across Scotland and those of children, young people, and families already in our care.

 New Scots reached